 not less than 75 (seventy five) days (or if such day is not a Business Day the next following Business Day) prior to each 30 September and 31 March thereafter in respect of the period of six calendar months commencing on the immediately following 1 October or 1 April (as the case may be), until the earlier of either the termination of the relevant Construction Agreement or the Charging Date.

+5.2.2 From the PCF Activation Date, The Company must also issue a Cancellation Charge Statement to the owner/operator of a Distribution System showing the amount of the payment required or which may be required to be made by it to The Company in respect of the Cancellation Charge prior to the Charging Date where:

+(i) the owner/operator of a Distribution System has notified the Company that Paragraph 4.4 of Part Five of this Section 15 is expected to, or does, apply in respect of the Construction Agreement; and

+(ii) the owner/operator subsequently notifies The Company that Paragraph 4.4 of Part Five of this Section 15 does not apply,

+as soon as reasonably practicable and in respect of the period from the Cancellation Charge Statement being issued until the next following 30 September or 31 March, whichever is earlier.

 5.3 If a User does not elect for the Fixed Cancellation Charge (unless and until a User subsequently elects for a Fixed Cancellation Charge as provided for at Paragraph 7 or advises The Company that it does not wish to receive this) The Company shall provide a Notification of Fixed Cancellation Charge and an estimate of the Actual Attributable Works Cancellation Charge with each Cancellation Charge Statement.